oroinc/documentation/cookbook/How_to_create_and_customize_application_menu.rst

 Override existing section
 -------------------------
-Example you want add a link with name "Acme link1 label" in sales section.
-We need to create the navigation.yml file in /src/Acme/Bundle/NewBundle/Resources/config/navigation.yml with the flowing content:
+Example you want add a link with name "Acme link1 label" in sales section. we need to create the navigation.yml file in /src/Acme/Bundle/NewBundle/Resources/config/navigation.yml with the flowing content:

 .. code-block:: yaml